Electricity Costs in Northern Ireland

 Get free quotes from trusted NI solar installers and discover how much you could save on your electricity bills.

 Get Free Solar QuotesElectricity rates shown are estimates based on publicly available information and may vary.
 Always verify current rates directly with suppliers.
 Solar savings estimates are based on typical NI household usage and system performance.
-Last updated: January 2026.
+Last updated: March 2026.